pulsar-edit/documentation/docs/core-packages-and-features/github-package.md

 ## View commits

-Once you've made some commits, click on a commit message in the recent commit list to see the full diff and commit message associated with each:
+Once you’ve made some commits, click on a commit message in the recent commit list to see the full diff and commit message associated with each:

 ![View commit detai](/img/atom/github-commit-detail.png "View commit detai")

 ## Publish and push

-When you're ready to share your changes with your team members, click the **Publish** button in the status bar.
+When you’re ready to share your changes with your team members, click the **Publish** button in the status bar.
 It will push your local branch to the remote repository.
 After making more commits, you can **Push** them as well from the status bar.

 ![Publish and push commits](/img/atom/github-publish-push.png "Publish and push commits")

 ## Fetch and pull

-From time to time it's a good idea to click on the **Fetch** button to see if any other team member pushed changes.
+From time to time it’s a good idea to click on the **Fetch** button to see if any other team member pushed changes.
 If so, click on **Pull** to merge the changes into your local branch.

 ![Fetch and pull commits](/img/atom/github-fetch-pull.png "Fetch and pull commits")